innocentmunai/innocentmunai/README.md

 - 👋 Hi, I’m Innocent Munai.
 - 👀 I’m interested in CS, Mathematics and somehow Electrical Engineering.
-- 🌱 I’m currently taking CS50 at Harvard College.
+- 🌱 I’m a first year student at Harvard College.
 - 💞️ I’m looking to collaborate on learning more about computer programming.
 - 📫 How to reach me: innocentmunai@gmail.com